kiarashkianid/Weather-Wanderer/README.md

 ## Problem Domain

-Our team aims to develop an application that assists users interested in immigrating to Canada by providing a comparison tool for different provinces.
-This tool is based on a model that calculates immigration scores for each province using data from the Statistics Canada API.
+Our team aims to develop an application that assists users interested in immigratation to a particular city to compare the weather of their cities of interest  This tool is based on a model that calculates ideal weather  scores for each city of interest using data from the openWeather API.

 ## Application Description

-Our application will offer users a user-friendly interface to input their preferences, including importance scores for multiple variables such as the economic status of the province, education, healthcare, and more, for immigration to Canada.
-The application will then gather relevant data from the Statistics Canada API to calculate an immigration score for each province.
-These scores will be used to provide recommendations on which province might be the best fit for the user's needs.
+Our application will offer users a user-friendly interface to input their current cities of interest for immigration and provide them with a comparison tool based on their own preferences for perfect weather conditions (weighting variables that form the basis of our calculation of the perfect weather).
+The application will then gather relevant data from the OpenWeather API to calculate a perfect weather score for each city of interest and display it graphically based on our existing model in a way that is meaningful to the user.
+These scores will be used to offer recommendations on which one of the cities of interest might be the best fit for the user's needs.
+Additionally, this application will keep track of user searches, allowing them to access and modify their older preferences through a user login functionality.
 ## API Documentation

 We will utilize the [Statistics Canada API](https://www.statcan.gc.ca/eng/developers/wds/rest) to access demographic and economic data for Canadian provinces.